DanMarshall909/please/CODEX_AUTONOMOUS_PROMPT.md

 1. Work through Phase 1 completely first
 2. Commit after each file/component (DO NOT CREATE PRs)
 3. Verify tests pass after each commit
-4. Move to Phase 2 only after 95%+ UI coverage
+4. Move to Phase 2 only after maximum practical UI coverage achieved
 5. Follow TDD strictly - tests first, then implementation
 6. Continue through ALL of Phase 2 autonomously
 7. ONLY create PR when BOTH phases completely finished